JGIBristol/maps/content/overview.md

 * The deadline for submitting your data analysis is 24th June 2019.
 * The deadline for submitting your data visualisation is 23rd August 2019.

-* Sometime in late september there will be a showcase event were we will discuss the preliminary findings and visualisations.
+* Sometime in mid-September there will be an event were we will discuss the preliminary findings of the study and showcase the visualisations.
 If you're in Bristol please feel free to come along!